The best Christmas movies you can stream for every holiday mood

 3. For when you’re feeling romantic but hate Love Actually:

 As suspicious as it may sound, some people just can’t stand the phenomenon that is Love Actually.
 For them we have The Holiday, a charming rom-com about two women who decide to swap houses in an effort to escape their dreadful lives full of heartbreak and spend a few days away, licking their wounds.
 To their astonishment, quite a few surprises are in store once they reach their destinations.

 Touching and captivating, the movie has plenty of light humour and sweet romance to keep you glued to the screen.
 The cast is great, allowing viewers to truly connect with these oddball characters and the story boasts enough depth to avoid becoming saccharine.
-You can stream The Holiday on Netflix and Foxtel Now.
+You can stream The Holiday on Foxtel Now.

 - Cameron Diaz as Amanda Woods

 - Jude Law as Graham Simpkins